Table of contents

-At present, the eCommerce market is overstuffed with effective platforms, capable of bringing your online shop into the limelight.
-Nevertheless, some merchants rise to the top, getting everything that they want, and others take places at the back of success, enviously watching.
+At present, the eCommerce market is full of effective platforms, capable of bringing your online shop into the limelight.
+Still, some merchants rise to the top, getting everything that they want, and others take places at the back of success, enviously watching.
 Who do you want to be: an observer or a master of fate, holding all the cards?
 If the latter, keep reading and be attentive.
-In this post, we're going to pit Weebly vs Wix vs Shopify against each other to make them take off masks.
+In this post, we're going to pit Weebly vs Shopify vs Wix against each other to make them take off masks.
 Fasten belts, guys, the party is getting started!

 Imagine web wanderers visiting your site for the first time, what do they expect to get from you?
-Truly beautiful, functional, appealing, easy-to-use eStore with a lot of options for the optimization of the shopping process, that doesn’t require them to spend all day long to find something.
+Truly beautiful, functional, appealing, easy-to-use eStore with a lot of options for the optimization of the shopping process, that doesn’t need them to spend all day long to find something.
 Not much, but not a little either.
-Let’s look closer to determine which of these platforms can accomplish such a task and compare the following aspects:
+Let’s look closer to determine which of these platforms can accomplish such a task.